Skip to main content

 Post-merger note: accounts held at former Ent branches in Colorado may require contacting the Colorado Springs office until systems integration is complete (expected 2028).
 For investment accounts held through LPL Financial, a separate claims process may apply; contact Wings Financial Advisors.

-Processing timelines at Wings CU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Wings CU: POD and joint accounts processed upon verification of documents; estate accounts vary based on probate requirements.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Frequently asked questions